Motswiri Camp: Our full report

-Ideal length of stay: We recommend a 3-night stay at Motswiri Camp giving guests time to enjoy all of the activities on offer here – and more if you’re likely to do some riding or fly-camping.
+Ideal length of stay: We recommend a stay of at least three-nights at Motswiri Camp to enjoy all of the activities on offer here – and more if you’re likely to do some riding or fly-camping.

-Directions: The camp is reached by a 40 minute flight from Maun (or a 45 minute flight from Kasane) followed by a short drive.
+Directions: The camp is reached by a 40-minute flight from Maun (or 45 minutes from Kasane) followed by a short drive.

 Owner: Ride And Walk Botswana

-Staff: Camp Manager: Sam Shepherd-Baron Guide: Grant Truthe
+Staff: Camp Manager: Sam Shepherd-Baron Head Guide: Grant Truthe

 Food & drink

 Usual board basis: Full Board

-Food quality: On our last visit to Motswiri, in October 2012, the food was excellent.
+Food quality: On our last visit to Motswiri the food was excellent.

-On arrival at the fireplace before the morning activity (at around 5.00am or 6.00am depending on the time of year) we were met by a light breakfast of muesli, cereals, yoghurts, muffins and tea and coffee.
+On arrival at the fireplace before the morning activity (at around 5.00am or 6.00am depending on the time of year) we were met with a light breakfast of muesli, cereals, yoghurts, muffins and tea and coffee.

-While the camp will arrange bush brunches and dinners on occasions, usually after the morning activity, we returned to a lunch of a vegetable bake accompanied by a selection of cold meats, a four bean salad, a green salad and freshly baked bread.
+While the camp will arrange bush brunches and dinners on occasions, usually after the morning activity, we returned to a lunch of vegetable bake accompanied by a selection of cold meats, a four-bean salad, a green salad and freshly baked bread.

-Dinner was a green pea soup for starters with fresh bread rolls.
-A main course of beef stroganoff, spaghetti and salad followed by a fruit medley dessert.
+Dinner started with a green pea soup and fresh bread rolls.
+A main course of beef stroganoff, spaghetti and salad was followed by a fruit medley dessert.

 Dining style: Group Meals